ArcanaFramework/arcana/docs/source/design_analyses.rst

 to be sanity checked or useful in debugging.
 Therefore, to avoid the menu being cluttered up with non-salient specifications, the "salience" of the columns can be specified in addition to a description via the ``salience`` keyword arg.
-Values for ``salience`` must be drawn from the :class:`arcana.core.enum.DataSalience` enum:
+Values for ``salience`` must be drawn from the :class:`arcana.core.enum.ColumnSalience` enum:

 * **primary** - Primary input data, e.g. raw data or data reconstructed on the scanner
 * **output** - Results that would typically be used as main outputs in publications
 * **supplementary** - Derivatives that would typically only be provided in supplementary material
 * **qa** - Derivatives that would typically be only kept for quality assurance of analysis workflows
 * **debug** - Derivatives that would typically only need to be checked when debugging analysis workflows
 * **temp** - Data only temporarily stored to pass between pipelines

-Descriptions and saliences can also be set for parameter attributes, where the saliences are drawn from :class:`arcana.core.enum.ParamSalience` enum.
+Descriptions and saliences can also be set for parameter attributes, where the saliences are drawn from :class:`arcana.core.enum.ParameterSalience` enum.

 * **debug** - typically only needs to be altered for debugging
 * **recommended** - recommended to keep default value
 * **dependent** - can be dependent on the context of the analysis but default should work for most cases
 * **check** - the default should be at checked for validity for particular use case
 * **arbitrary** - a default is provided, but it is not clear which value is best
 * **required** - no sensible default value, the parameter should be set manually